 Attachment Theory was first developed by scientists who wanted to study why some children are willing to jump into the world, while others are fearful or anxious.
 What happens when the first three years are full of chaos or unpredictability?
 How does their environment change a child?
 They discovered that there are four basic attachment styles of children: secure, avoidant, anxious/ambivalent, and disorganized.
 One of the best resources I have found on this topic is at Adam Young's Podcast: The Place We Find Ourselves starting at Episode 5.
 I cannot tell you how wonderful I find his insight and podcast and share it with everyone.
 You will not be disappointed.

-As an educator, I see that healing attachment wounds as essentials for those working with children so that we can love them more fully.
+As an educator, I see that healing attachment wounds are essential for those working with children so that we can love them more fully.